wchen0/seg-lab04/README.md

 2. run `bash init.sh` to initialize and compile this tool.
 3. run `bash run.sh -a N` to test every program in every cluster with `N` sets of random input.
 4. N sets of random input and output will be generated in each cluster's directory.
-5. The results will be in output/equal.csv, output/inequal.csv and output/error.csv, TLE.txt has all time-limit-exceeded cases.
+5. The results will be in output/equal.csv, output/inequal.csv and output/error.csv, RE.txt has all runtime-error cases.
 6. run `bash run.sh -d` to clean all results.

 Last update: 2022-11-04